 Copyrights?
-There seems to be a difference with an original blueprint and an interpretation of an indoor space.
+There seems to be a difference between an original blueprint and an interpretation of an indoor space.
 Like, nobody owns a general idea of “love”.
-Yet, a musician can own copyrights on his or her interpretation of love – when being expressed as a recognizable song.
+Yet, a musician can own copyrights on his or her interpretation of love – his recognizable song.

 Literacy?
 No standards required.
-Just clarify the difference between an absolute and a “not in scale” kind of interpretations.
+Just clarify the difference between an absolute and a “not in scale” kind of interpretation.

 Priorities?
 All sales listing are made for buyers, and buyers see floor plans as important property information.

 Security?
-Seems to be more a personal preference than an actual probability of danger.
+It seems to be more a personal preference than an actual probability of danger.

 Targeting?
 Not showing relevant information might get a few extra emails – while risking the sales opportunity.
 Well, if there is an agent or a brokerage who prioritizes the number of contacts higher than the number of successful deals, please let me know…

 Usability, simplicity, price, no hassle?
-What if there was an online service that cuts out all the intermediaries and diminished all the spending and effort?
+What if there was an online service that cuts out all the intermediaries and diminishes all the spending and effort?